Lishenga/raspberry-pi-sensor-sds011/README.md

 So yes, admittedly, this is indeed my first python project.
 But don't let that scare you away!
 The code has been tested and it works.
 On the other hand, feel free to suggest improvements!
 # Get started..
-Just plug your sensor into a USB port, open test.py, edit the constructor call to your needs (the device_path) and run test.py in your console.
+Just plug your sensor into a USB port, open test.py in an editor of your choice, edit the constructor call to your needs (the device_path) and run **>python3 test.py** in your console.
 Now you can see just how clean or dirty the air you're breathing everyday is.

+**You have to use python3 insead of python2.
+Depends on your system if python call is mapped to version 2 or version 3.**

+**Advice:** If you do not code right, your sensor might get stuck in dutycycle mode when you plug it off an on again.
+Not so well coded other libraries or software sometimes is not able to handle this situation.
+Too fix this, just call sensor.reset() in your python3 code.
 # No warranty
 SDS011 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of